Fast Sampling for Bayesian Max-Margin Models: Preliminaries

-Formally, we consider the most general sense of statistical learning, where a posterior distribution can be any well-defined distribution that jointly takes into account the prior belief and data.
-It can thus be represented as $P(\theta | \data) \propto \exp( - U(\theta; \data) )$, where $\data$ is the observation dataset and $U$ is the potential energy function.
-For conventional Bayesian models, $U$ is typically written as: \arraycolsep{1pt} where $P_0(\theta)$ is the prior and $P(\data | \theta)=\prod_{i=1}^{N}P(x_{i}|\theta)$ is the likelihood given the common \textrm{i.i.d} assumption.
-Note that by convention, we use $\theta$ to denote the variables of interest which corresponds to the position variable $q$ in Hamiltonian dynamics.
-The HMC sampler then simulates the joint distribution over $(\theta, p)$: Assuming a differentiable potential energy $U(q)$, we can derive an HMC sampler to infer the posterior distribution via simulating the the dynamics~\eqref{eqn:Hamiltonian function} with some discretization methods such as the Euler or leapfrog method.
-Specifically, using the conventional leapfrog integrator with a stepsize of $\epsilon$, the HMC method updates the iterations through:
+Assuming a differentiable potential energy $U(\theta)$, we can use an HMC sampler to infer the posterior distribution via simulating the dynamics with some discretization integrators such as the Euler or leapfrog.
+Specifically, using the conventional leapfrog integrator with stepsize $h$, the HMC method performs the following steps: